 In Washington state, a family decides to hold a home funeral for their grandmother.
 Since Washington is one of the 41 states that does not mandate a funeral director, the family acts as their own "funeral clerk."
 They file the death certificate online through the state's electronic system, obtain a burial permit, and transport the body to a green burial cemetery themselves in a rented van.
 This saved the family over $4,000 in professional service fees.

-Example 3: Navigating Colorado’s Licensing Shift
+Example 3: Navigating Colorado’s Licensing Reform

 Common Mistakes to Avoid